-We quickly consolidated our efforts, streamlined our communication, and challenged each other to step up and find creative solutions to adapt to the changes happening in real-time, cutting out anything that didn’t serve a specific and critical purpose.
+We quickly consolidated our efforts, streamlined our communication, and challenged each other to step up and find creative solutions to adapt to the changes happening in real-time, removing anything that didn’t serve a specific and critical purpose.

 Programs that had minimal use quickly went away.
 Every team member was empowered to research and vet new tools while implementing new and refined processes along the way.

 In addition, I talked to my team about how cutting aggressively in areas that were non-essential, would provide more runway for our businesses in a worst-case scenario and ultimately help secure their positions within the company.

 In totality, through this multifaceted evaluation of our people, our process, and our spending, we were all able to take a humble look at our businesses – something that we may not have done for some time if not forced to by the circumstances.

 When COVID-19 hit, it became a very sobering reality that we are not in control here.
 As a leader, I rely on my ability to study current trends so I can make the best decisions for the future.
 Participating in this unprecedented time has left me disoriented around how to make the best decisions for the future.